b0llull0s/Arch-Installation-Scripts/README.md

 sudo fdisk -l
 # Lookup for the path of your ISO file
 realpath isofile
-# Creates the bootable USB
+# Create the bootable USB
 sudo dd bs=4M if=/home/shutter/Documents/ISOs/archlinux-2023.10.14-x86_64.iso of=/dev/sdb
 ```
 - Once you booted the `USB` and accessed the Arch `ISO` you may need to connect to your `wifi`: